blockchain-unica/blockapi/README.md

 1. construct a view of the blockchain and save it in a database;
 2. analyse the view by using the query language of the database.

-The blockchains currently supported are Bitcoin, Litecoin, and  Ethereum.
+The blockchains currently supported are Bitcoin and  Ethereum.
 The DBMS currently supported are MongoDB, MySQL, PostgreSQL, and Fuseki.

 The library is dicussed in [A general framework for blockchain analytics](https://www.researchgate.net/publication/321415812_A_general_framework_for_blockchain_analytics),